DanielCalvo/studies/Book_notes/discipline_equals_freedom_field_manual.md

 - Discipline starts with waking up early.
 Discipline is about facing your fears so you can conquer them.
 Discipline means taking the hard Road.
 Discipline is your best friend...

 ### Questions
 Question everything.
-Learn until you understand question yourself.
+Learn until you understand.
+Question yourself.
 It will lead to truth.

 ### Fight
 - Fight weakness and fight fear.
 Give everyday everything you got.